The Additional Restrictions Grant (ARG) supports businesses that are not covered by other grant schemes or where

-your business is in administration, insolvent or has been struck off the Companies House register
+- your business is in administration, insolvent or has been struck off the Companies House register

-- you have exceeded the permitted subsidy limit
+- you have exceeded the permitted subsidy allowance

 You must notify your local council if your situation changes and you no longer meet the eligibility criteria, for example, if you become insolvent.